-Cash and cash equivalents consist of cash on hand, bank deposits and short-term, highly liquid investments, which have original maturities of three months or less, and that are readily convertible to known amounts of cash, and have insignificant risk of changes in value related to changes in interest rates.
+Cash and cash equivalents consist of cash on hand, bank deposits and short-term, highly liquid investments, which have original maturities of three months or less, and that are readily convertible to known amounts of cash and have insignificant risk of changes in value related to changes in interest rates.

 In its capacity as an insurance agent, the Group collects premiums from the insureds and remits the premiums to the appropriate insurance companies.
-Accordingly, as reported in the consolidated statements of balance sheets, "premiums" are receivables from the insureds of RMB24,459 and RMB15,847 as of December 31, 2021 and 2022, respectively.
+Accordingly, as reported in the consolidated balance sheets, "premiums" are receivables from the insureds of RMB15,847 and RMB14,986 as of December 31, 2022 and 2023, respectively.
 Unremitted net insurance premiums are held in a fiduciary capacity until disbursed by the Group.
-The Group invests these unremitted funds only in cash accounts held for a short term, and reports such amounts as restricted cash in the consolidated balance sheets.
+The Group invests these unremitted funds only in cash accounts held for a short term and reports such amounts as restricted cash in the consolidated balance sheets.
 Also, restricted cash balance includes the entrustment deposit received from the members of eHuzhu, an online mutual aid platform operated by the Group, which is to be used during the one-year operating cycle and is therefore classified as a current asset.
-The balance for entrustment deposit was RMB51,844 and RMB44,110 as of December 31, 2021 and 2022, respectively.
-Further, restricted cash balance includes guarantee deposit required by China Banking and Insurance Regulatory Commission ("CBIRC") in order to protect insurance premium appropriation by insurance agency which is restricted as to withdrawal for other than current operations.
+The balance for entrustment deposit was RMB44,110 and RMB38,252 as of December 31, 2022 and 2023, respectively.
+Further, restricted cash balance includes guarantee deposit required by the National Financial Regulatory Administration which replaces the China Banking and Insurance Regulatory Commission as the regulatory body since May 2023 in order to protect insurance premium appropriation by insurance agency which is restricted as to withdrawal for other than current operations.
 Thus, the Group classified the balance for guarantee deposit as a non-current asset.
-The balance for guarantee was RMB15,595 and RMB20,729 as of December 31, 2021 and 2022, respectively.
+The balance for guarantee was RMB20,729 and RMB27,228 as of December 31, 2022 and 2023, respectively.